We make buildings work

 When a designer says ‘we are interested in sustainability but we have never had a suitable client’, alarm bells should ring.
 Good function and sustainability cannot, by definition, be an option any more than meeting fire regulations or making sure the building doesn’t collapse.

-We don’t have a magic performance wand to wave over a design.
-What we do is work with the design team from the start.
-This is because good performance (energy, comfort, environment, cost) must be designed in.
+Good performance (energy, comfort, environment, cost) must be designed in.
 Form follows function is not an ideology or style, it is physics.
 You can add jet engines to a building but it won’t turn it into an aeroplane.

-Eco-Simplicity, no Eco-Bling
+Eco-Simplicity, not Eco-Bling

 Our approach to sustainable design is different to most.
 We reluctantly call it eco-minimalism or eco-simplicity as we are suspicious of isms but know that labels are a useful shortcut.